strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 - a DigitalOcean account ([The Strapi referral link for DigitalOcean provides \$100 in credits.](https://try.digitalocean.com/strapi/)),
 - a [GitHub account](https://github.com/join),
 - [Git version control](https://docs.github.com/en/get-started/quickstart/set-up-git),
-- an existing Strapi application
+- an existing Strapi application.

 Git version control is necessary to efficiently add a Strapi application to a remote repository such as GitHub.
 The DigitalOcean App Platform uses version control repositories such as GitHub to deploy applications.
 In addition to GitHub, GitLab and Docker are also supported.